John-Paul-R/server-announce/README.md

 ## Contributing

-Thank you for considering contributing to Example!
+Thank you for considering contributing to Server Announce!
 Please see the [Contribution Guidelines][contributing].

 ## Licence